 Stress and anxiety exist at some point in most peoples lives.
 At times of stress and anxiety, our bodies can go into fight or flight mode and when it does our bodies produce cortisol and other hormones.

-These hormones re great for dealing with what's at hand, but if cortisol is too high for too long, it can increase the amount of fat you hold in your belly.
+These hormones help to deal with what's at hand, but if cortisol is too high for too long, it can increase the amount of fat you hold in your belly.

-Changing how you feel about yourself and working with the emotions that are driving the eating habit are the keys to success, and as such the we will work together to help you address:
+Changing how you feel about yourself and working with the emotions driving the eating habit are the keys to success.

-When these emotional drivers are addressed at a subconscious level, you can regain control which allows you to achieve natural weight loss.
+When these emotional drivers are addressed at an unconscious level, you can regain control which allows you to achieve natural weight loss.
 As a result, proper nutrition and exercise can become a matter of simple choice rather than a constant internal struggle.

 Regression to cause Hypnotherapy will help by identifying and releasing the underline emotional issues that are the cause of the overeating or self medicate with food.
 So instead of relying on dieting and slimming programs alone, we can work together to change how you feel about you.